skrey/yellow-extensions/features/draft/README.md

 The following files can be configured:

-`system/layouts/draftpages.html` = layout file for draft pages
+`system/layouts/draftpages.html` = layout file with overview of draft pages

 ## Examples